Bayesian Comparisons Between Representations: Methods

 The normalization to total variance 1 maps all representations that are scaled by a constant $k\in\mathbb{R}\backslash\{0\}$ to the same covariance.
 Thus, representations that differ only by multiplication with a constant are equivalent.
 Additionally, any unitary or rotation matrix $U$ such that $I=UU^T$ applied to the features will yield the same covariance matrix.
 Formally, if one representation $X' = X U$ is a rotation of a representation $X$, then $X'X'^T = XUU^TX^T=XX^T$, i.e. the representations induce the same covariance and are equivalent.

-Our new measure does not ignore the norms of the individual patterns or their distance to the origin.
+The new measures do not ignore the norms of the individual patterns or their distance to the origin.
 The norms determine the predicted variances for the individual stimuli and after normalization the relative sizes of variances are preserved.
-This is in contrast to representational similarity analysis \cite{kriegeskorte_representational_2008} which analyses only differences between representations and centered kernel alignment, which explicitly removes this information by centering \cite{kornblith2019similarity}.
-This also implies that our measure is not invariant to shifts of the representation, i.e. to adding an offset to all representation vectors.
-This is in contrast to rotation invariant generalized shape metrics, which contain a centering operation which makes them invariant to shifts \cite{williams2021generalized}.
-Thus our measure is similar to but stricter than existing metrics.
+This is in contrast to representational similarity analysis \citep{kriegeskorte_representational_2008} which analyses only differences between representations and centered kernel alignment, which explicitly removes this information by centering \citep{kornblith2019similarity}.
+This also implies that the Bayesian measures are not invariant to shifts of the representation, i.e. to adding an offset to all representation vectors.
+This is in contrast to rotation invariant generalized shape metrics, which contain a centering operation which makes them invariant to shifts \citep{williams_generalized_2021}.
+Thus the Bayesian measures are stricter than these metrics.